 For triplets, there are a couple of triple tandem strollers, but to say they drive like a bus is an understatement.
 That – and they are so long, they probably won’t fit in your trunk.
 And yeah, they weigh about 60 lbs.
 You see these used for commercial applications at daycare centers and whatnot, we actually don’t recommend them for others.
 But here they are in case you’re interested —

 Important to note: None of these triple tandem strollers recline flat, nor can they accommodate car seats.

 Weight: 34 lbs

-Children shouldn’t ride in this (or the Foundations LX stroller) if they don’t have solid neck and torso control — usually about 6 months or older.
-This stroller does not take car seats.
+Children shouldn’t ride in this if they don’t have solid neck and torso control — usually about 6 months or older.